-Looking for your next great European adventure with a group of friends?
+Looking for your next European outdoor adventure with a group of friends?
 Maybe a romantic weekend getaway with your partner for Valentine’s Day?
-Whether you’re taking the train or driving in Europe, these are some of the most stunning destinations that Europe has to offer.
+Whether you’re taking the train or driving in Europe, these are some of the most beautiful places in Europe.

 England: The Cotswolds

 Full of rolling hills and ancient stone villages, visiting the Cotswolds is like stepping back in time.
 The region is home to countless walking trails, a rich artistic history (this was the birthplace of the Arts and Crafts Movement, after all), and quaint gardens.
 Visitors bask in the quiet and reserved nature of the area, the perfect antidote to hectic places like London.
-Hire a car (or bring your road bike if you’re feeling a bit more adventurous) and wind through the narrow roads from tiny village to tiny village.
+Hire a car (or bring your road bike) and wind through the narrow roads from village to village.

-One of the best ways to explore the region is to put on your hiking shoes and venture through the countryside.
+One of the best ways to explore the region is by hiking through the countryside.
 Visit the charming hill town of Stow-on-the-World, the pristine villages of Lower and Upper Slaughter, or the real Venice of the Cotswolds: Bourton-on-the-Water.
-Along the way, you’ll catch backyard glimpses of farmers tending to their fields, ducks swimming butt-up in mill ponds, rabbits popping up in fields, ancient wind-sculpted trees, wet and slippery kissing gates, and slender slate church spires marking distant villages where you just know a hot cup of tea is waiting.
+Along the way, you’ll catch backyard glimpses of farmers tending to their fields, ducks swimming butt-up in mill ponds, rabbits popping up in fields, and ancient wind-sculpted trees.
+Slender slate church spires mark the distant villages where a hot cup of tea is waiting.

 France: Verdon Gorge